cleure/Py-ImageKit/README.md

 Py-ImageKit
 ===========

-Library for Low Level image manipulation in Python, which I primarily use for prototyping new algorithms.
+ImageKit is a lightweight low level image manipulation library, which I use for quickly prototyping new image processing filters and computer vision algorithms.